-The historical importance of Coimbra is massive, it’s one of Portugal’s oldest cities, since the Roman times, this city was already an important location.
+The historical importance of Coimbra is massive, it’s one of Portugal’s oldest cities, since Roman times, this city was already an important location.

 Visiting Coimbra and not visiting the University is like going to Rome and not seeing the Pope.
 To get to the university, start from the Almedina Tower, the entrance gate forming part of the wall that surrounded the old city situated in the lower section of the city.
-In here you can explore the alleys that date back to the 8th century.
+Here, you can explore the alleys that date back to the 8th century.

 Here, you can visit The Sé Velha (Old Cathedral), a church that resembles a fortress financed by the first king of Portugal, Afonso Henriques.

-The library was built in the 18th century and it is considered a national monument with a priceless historical value.
-There are thousands of works which lay upon a lavish space full of beauty and exoticism, where the richness of the painted ceilings is in harmony with the balustrades and shelves made of golden leaves and wood from the tropics.
+The library was built in the 18th century and it is considered a national monument with priceless historical value.
+There are thousands of works that lay upon a lavish space full of beauty and exoticism, where the richness of the painted ceilings is in harmony with the balustrades and shelves made of golden leaves and wood from the tropics.

 The garden is situated adjacent to the Aqueduto de São Sebastião (San Sebastian Aqueduct), built over what was once a Roman aqueduct in the 16th century.
 It is thought the prolific Italian architect Filippo Terzi had a hand in its construction.
-The graceful arches of the aqueduct carrying water into the city help to fuel the city’s growth at the time.
+The graceful arches of the aqueduct carrying water into the city helped to fuel the city’s growth at the time.